slyzack9/wadtlearnsgraphqlvuejs/README.md

 2) my-api - GraphQL server that my-app connects to

 # How to use/install this project
+You may fork this repo by pressing the fork button on the top-right of GitHub page.
+Then use that repo version as your starting point, then follow the instructions below.

 1) git clone this repo: `git clone https://github.com/PoliteknikBrunei-WADT/wadtlearnsgraphqlvuejs`
 2) `cd wadtlearnsgraphqlvuejs`